tryolabs/react-examples/kanban/README.md

 }
 ```

-We use the content property to put a Unicode times symbol and make a neat little
+And we use the CSS [content property][content-prop] to put a Unicode times
-delete button:
+symbol and make a neat little delete button:

 ```css
 .delete:before {